 After smoky air deterred us from backpacking locations in northern California, we headed north to Mount Hood.
 There, the Timberline Trail promised an interesting trek around Oregon’s highest mountain (3426 m / 11,240 ft), located about 80 km (50 miles) east of Portland.
 Mount Hood is the northernmost Cascade Range volcano in Oregon.
 See my post about Crater Lake for a map of Cascade volcanoes and a chart of their eruptions during the past 4,000 years (

 https://landscapes-revealed.net/the-geology-of-crater-lake-national-park/).
-Mount Hood has been active for at least 500,000 years; the most recent activity was about 1500 years ago and in the late 1700s to the 1800s.
+Mount Hood has been active for at least 500,000 years; the most recent activity was about 1500 years ago and then again in the late 1700s to the 1800s.
 Like most of the other Cascade Range volcanoes, Mount Hood is a steep-sided stratovolcano built of both lava and pyroclastic flows.
 My Crater Lake post also illustrates types of volcanic products such as lava, pyroclastic flows, and lahars.

 The backpacking team (Jay, Maria, me) on the west side of Mount Hood above the Sandy River Valley.
 During the past 1500 years, most of the volcanic activity has been lava domes that grow and then collapse to form rapidly-moving pyroclastic flows and lahars carrying large quantities of volcanic particles down the volcano’s flanks.
 When Lewis and Clark visited the mouth of the Sandy River in 1805-06, they described a river choked with volcanogenic sediment from an eruption in the late 1700s.
 Hikers can still see remnants of these pyroclastic flows on sides of the Sandy River valley.
 Crater Rock is the triangular-shaped lava dome at the top of the mountain (just right of the uppermost snow field) that has repeatedly grown and then collapsed to form pyroclastic flows.
 Lahars are often generated during eruptions.
 The hot volcanic particles cause ice and snow to melt, creating debris flows that are a mixture of volcanic material, water, soil, and plants.